OEP Privacy Notice

 Receiving complaints concerning environmental law is in the public interest, and the OEP is an official authority.

 Your information will be shared with the public authority you are complaining about (where it is necessary to determine that your complaint has first been processed through their internal procedure) and may be shared with other public authorities suspected of committing breaches of environmental law linked to the breach you have complained about.
 Your information may also be shared with our external service providers (where we have outsourced the service).
+We may communicate your information and your complaint (or details about your complaint) to other public authorities including relevant Ombudsman services.
 We may share your complaint with Government Ministers and Secretaries of State and their officials for the purpose of identifying systemic issues or to ensure protection of people and the environment in urgent cases.

 In addition, when cases are closed and it is appropriate to do so, information may be sent to The National Archives for storage.